openeuler-mirror/stratovirt/docs/quickstart.md

 Now you can find StratoVirt binary file in `target/${arch}-unknown-linux-gnu/release/stratovirt`.

-## 3. Prepare Kernel and rootfs Image
+## 3. Prepare kernel and rootfs image

 ### 3.1 Build kernel